 Supporting neighbors through volunteerism and charitable giving is an important part of BCBSMT's corporate citizenship.
 It’s what we call Blue Corps – activating employees to participate in the communities where we live, work and play.
 Giving back to Montana communities is an extension of our commitment to build lasting relationships with our members and health care providers.

-In 2016, Blue Corps employee volunteers committed more than 7,000 hours to help community partners build a playground, assemble care packages for our military troops and set the ground work for a community garden, among many other endeavors.
-BCBSMT employees also invested in their communities’ needs by contributing generously to BCBSMT’s charitable giving campaign.
-In 2016, employees donated $30,668 to several nonprofit organizations including United Way and Montana Shares.
+Blue Corps employee volunteers annually commit more than 6,000 hours to help community partners.
+BCBSMT employees also invest in their communities’ needs by contributing generously to BCBSMT’s charitable giving campaign.

 Each year, BCBSMT teams up with KaBOOM!, a national nonprofit dedicated to building playgrounds and increasing the physical activity levels of children.
-In 2017, BCBSMT, in partnership with Great Falls Parks and Recreation, built a new playground, impacting hundreds of children and families.
-The Great Falls project at West Bank Park was the fourth of its kind in Montana.
-In 2014, volunteers helped transform a park in East Helena, in 2015, we built a playground in Billings, and in 2016, we partnered with St. Ignatius Schools.
+In 2018, BCBSMT, in partnership with Bozeman Parks and Recreation, built a new playground, impacting hundreds of children and families.
+We’ve also teamed up with KaBOOM! to bring new playgrounds to:

 - 2016: St. Ignatius School

 - 2014: Main Street Park, East Helena